tenjava-2014/mncat77-t3/README.md

 4. Explore!
 'Cause that's the whole fun of it (You spawn on a bedrock chunk, the new terrain is everywhere but there, just tp yourself somewhere or walk off; Downsides to using NMS rather than Bukkit API)

-This plugin changes up world generation and adds some structures to your world.
+This plugin changes up world generation, tweaks spawn rates and adds some structures to your world.
 Survival is mainly made harder with this.

 Look out for: